MegaMek/megamek/megamek/data/scenarios/TrainingScenarios/README.txt

 The BattleMaster must exit the South map edge to claim victory.
 Otherwise the Attacker wins.

 SPECIAL RULES
-This scenario should only use the Basic Rules of moving & firing, plus the Advance Rules of Torso Twisting, Heat, Mechwarriors, & Piloting Skill Rolls.
+This scenario should only use the Basic Rules of moving & firing, plus the Advance Rules of Torso Twisting, Heat, MekWarriors, & Piloting Skill Rolls.
 No Physical Attacks from any mech.
 Set Game Options "Allow pushing off the map" to false.
 Set Game Options "Fire and smoke" to false.